Sandman2127/sandman2127.github.io/_posts/design/2014-10-09-header-full-width-image.md

 ---
 layout: page
-title:  "Header with a Full-Width-Image"
+title:  "Header with a Full-Width-Image, this is a header with a full image"
 subheadline:  "Headers With Style"
 teaser: "Feeling Responsive allows you to use all kinds of headers.
 This example shows a header with a <em>full-width-image</em>."
 categories: